Derivations and Alberti representations: Preliminaries

 \subsection{Alberti representations}

-The goal of this Subsection is to define Alberti representations precisely and prove Theorem \ref{alberti_rep_prod}, which can be regarded as a standard criterion to produce Alberti representations.
-The treatment has been a expanded a bit to address what seem to be a couple of little gaps in \cite{bate-diff}: \begin{enumerate} \item In \cite[Lem.~5.2]{bate-diff} Alberti representations are produced with $P$ a probability measure on $1$-rectifiable measures, instead of fragments (point addressed in Lemma \ref{biLip_dis}). \item In \cite[Sec.~6]{bate-diff} Alberti representations are produced with $P$ defined on $\frags(\bana)$ where $\bana$ is a Banach space containing $X$ (point addressed in Theorem \ref{compact_reduction}). \end{enumerate} We start by defining paths and fragments.
-Throughout this Section $X$ will denote a Polish metric space. \begin{defn} Given a metric space $Y$, let $\haus(Y)$ denote the topological space of compact sets with the Vietoris topology, which is induced by the Hausdorff distance.
-If $Y$ is compact, $\haus(Y)$ is compact and if $Y$ is Polish, $\haus(Y)$ is Polish.
-We introduce the set of path fragments:
+The goal of this subsection is to define Alberti representations precisely and prove Theorem \ref{alberti_rep_prod}, which can be regarded as a standard criterion to produce Alberti representations.
+The treatment has been a expanded a bit to address what seem to be a couple of little gaps in \cite{bate-diff}: \begin{enumerate} \item In \cite[Lem.~5.2]{bate-diff} Alberti representations are produced with $P$ a probability measure on $1$-rectifiable measures, instead of fragments (point addressed in Lemma \ref{biLip_dis}). \item In \cite[Sec.~6]{bate-diff} Alberti representations are produced with $P$ defined on $\frags(\bana)$ where $\bana$ is a Banach space containing $X$ (point addressed in Theorem \ref{compact_reduction}). \end{enumerate} Throughout this section, unless otherwise specified, $X$ will denote a \textbf{ {complete separable and locally compact metric space.}} {Note that we make the assumption on local compactness to have a convenient definition of topology for Radon measures on $X$.
+This assumption does not entail a significant loss of generality; in fact, if $X$ is a separable metric space and $\mu$ is a Radon measure on $X$, as $\mu$ is locally finite and inner regular, one might reduce the study of Alberti representations of $\mu$ to studying those of $\mu\mrest T$, where $T$ is a subset of $X$ which has full $\mu$-measure and is $\sigma$-compact, i.e.~a countable union of compact sets.} We start by defining (path) fragments. \begin{defn} Given a metric space $Y$, let $\haus(Y)$ denote the topological space of {nonempty compact subsets of $Y$} with the Vietoris topology, which is induced by the Hausdorff distance.
+The following properties are easy to see: if $Y$ is compact / separable / complete / locally compact, then $\haus(Y)$ is compact / separable / complete / locally compact.
+We introduce the set of (path) \textbf{fragments}: